Cyberkingcr7/bnh-md/README.md

 npm start
 ```

+If you want to host this bot , i'd suggest Railway or Fly.io.

 ## Creating a Command

 You can add new commands by creating files in the `src/cmd` directory.
 You can organize them into subfolders (e.g., `src/cmd/General`, `src/cmd/MyCategory`).